0mar/mercurial/README.md

 `git clone https://github.com/0mar/mercurial.git`

-Move into the source directory and build the Fortran library objects with
+Move into the cloned directory and build the Fortran library objects with

 `python3 setup.py install`